FrancescoDiMuro/feeds_extractor/README.md

 php artisan copy <feedId> [options]
 ```

-where `feedId` is a positive integer greater than zero, and options are `--only=instagram|tiktok` and '--include-posts=n`, with n as a positive integer number grater than zero.
+where `feedId` is a positive integer greater than zero, and options are `--only=instagram|tiktok` and `--include-posts=n`, with n as a positive integer number grater than zero.

 In case of bad or missing inputs, the user will be shown which are the errors.